jossmac/jade-field-mixins/README.md

 ### Checkbox

-A simple checkbox.
+For a single checkbox, or list of checkboxes.
 Accepted arguments:
 * checkboxlabel (String)
 * name (String)
 * value (String) : defaults to "true"